 Multi-Currency Explained

 Earnest is built for global teams.
 If your reps sell in one currency, are paid in another, and your finance team reports in a third — Earnest handles all three cleanly.
 This article explains the three currency layers, how exchange rates are applied, and when conversions happen.
+Multi-currency is included on every plan, including the free one — see pricing.

 The Three Currencies